kstanfo00/Robot-Arm/README.md

 https://docs.google.com/document/d/1CdptpyJqh2Pm-v1EEjkJoalSwdlUqXYwMQoneZT_n74/edit?usp=sharing

 ### Reflection
-Since this assignment was a long term assignment, we had less short term stress and we were very unproductive sometimes.
+Klei: Since this assignment was a long term assignment, we had less short term stress and we were very unproductive at times.
+I have learned to focus more on assignments because of this project, and to put an emphasis on meeting our deadlines.
+The thing I struggled with the most was cad.
+One way I struggled was matching our designs and measurements to come to life in cad.
+I also learned a lot about communication skills, because there were times where me and grant weren't on the same page.
+If I could go back in time to when we started the project, I probably wouldn't have changed much about it.
+We definetly didn't pick the hardest project, but it still challenged and taught us valuable skills.